How to Become a Horse Trainer: Pros Speak Out

 “The programs I’m involved in do a great job of teaching the basics, but they can’t replicate the pace of training horses in the real world.
 The colleges do a very good job of introducing kids to the training process; they’re not necessarily teaching them to be a horse trainer.
 They’re preparing them for the possibility of becoming a horse trainer,” he says.
 “When I was hiring people for Wagonhound, if I saw a certain college on their application, then I knew what I was getting.
 I knew what their foundation was.”

-A four-year school that has offered instruction in horse training for more than 30 years is the University of Findlay in Findlay, Ohio, where students can attain an associate of arts degree or a bachelor of science degree in either English or western riding.
+The University of Findlay in Findlay, Ohio, is a four-year school that has offered instruction in horse training for more than 30 years.
+At Findlay, the students can attain an associate of arts degree or a bachelor of science degree in either English or western riding.

-AQHA Professional Horseman Clark Bradley, a two-time National Reining Horse Association Futurity champion and the 2011 AQHA Professional Horseman of the Year, is a riding instructor at the western school that has seen graduates such as AQHA Professional Horsemen Todd Crawford and Casey Hinton pass through its doors.
+AQHA Professional Horseman Clark Bradley, a two-time National Reining Horse Association Futurity champion and the 2011 AQHA Professional Horseman of the Year, is a riding instructor at the western-riding-focused school that has seen AQHA Professional Horsemen Todd Crawford and Casey Hinton graduate from the program.

 “In their junior and senior years, we try to match them with a horse that will do what they want to do, whether it’s reining, pleasure or cutting,” Clark says.
 “We concentrate on western but we do some English, especially on the flat.”